 2000 - 2002 |

-Social entrepreneur Farhana Huq founds the (now closed) nonprofit C.E.O.
-Women to champion entrepreneurship for low-income immigrant and refugee women through teaching English, communications and business skills.
-C.E.O.
+Social entrepreneur Farhana Huq founds the nonprofit Creating Economic Opportunities for Women (C.E.O.
+Women) to champion low-income immigrant and refugee women entrepreneurs through teaching English, communications and business skills as a workforce development strategy.
+Based in Oakland, California, C.E.O.
 Women's programs were designed to amplify women's strengths and assets, and to address structural inequities helping women overcome barriers to language, education, transportation, childcare and access to capital.

 2003 - 2005